In this Article

 Business Administration Education and Career Guide

-What Is an Associate Degree in Business Administration?
+Guide to Earning an Associate Degree in Business Administration

 An associate degree is one of three degrees in business administration.
 It prepares graduates to begin their careers in the business world by providing students a comprehensive understanding of management principles, business-oriented technology, and interpersonal skills.
 An associate degree can also be a major step toward completing a bachelor's degree.

 An associate degree in business is a smart choice if you're looking to enter the workforce quickly.
 This degree path can allow you to start working in business administration in as little as two years.
 Since you'll be spending less time in school, it's also the least expensive way to get your start.

 With an associate degree, you can work in entry-level business administration roles and get a feel for the field.
 If you enjoy it and want to move up, you can pursue a bachelor's degree.